nagayyaguddadmath/SpringBootRestInMemDBAngularJS/README.md

-This is assignment given By UXP System to Nagayya Guddadamth
+This is assignment completed by Nagayya Guddadamth

 This application will be used for user management:
 1) User REST services has been exposed with basic authontication (Services use spring Rest controller with JSON)